Distance Constraint Satisfaction Problems: Introduction

 The second concept of finiteness is the property of an infinite graph or structure to be \emph{locally finite} (see Section 8 in~\cite{diestel}).
 A graph is called locally finite if every vertex is contained in a finite number of edges; a relational structure is called locally finite if its Gaifman graph (definition given in Section~\ref{sect:prelims}) is locally finite.
 Many conjectures that are open for general infinite graphs become true for locally finite graphs, and many results that are difficult become easy for locally finite graphs.

-In this paper, we initiate the study of CSPs with locally finite templates by studying locally finite templates that have a first-order definition in $({\mathbb Z}; \suc)$, where $\suc = \{(x,y) \; | \; x=y+1\}$ is the successor relation on the integers.
+In this paper, we initiate the study of CSPs with locally finite templates by studying locally finite templates $\Gamma$ that have a \emph{first-order definition} in $({\mathbb Z}; \suc)$, that is, $\Gamma$ has the domain ${\mathbb Z}$ and all relations of $\Gamma$ can be defined by a first-order formula over the successor relation on the integers, $\suc = \{(x,y) \; | \; y=x+1\}$.